PatrickWWWANG/Leetcode/Review (2nd).md

 ### 718 Maximum Length of Repeated Subarray
 2-D DP array.
 For each position of nums1, check each position of nums2, if number is the same, dp[i][j] = dp[i - 1][j - 1] + 1.
 We can use dp array of size (len(nums1) + 1) * (len(nums2) + 1), and iteration in range(1, len(numsx) + 1) and compare nums1[i - 1] amd nums2[j - 1], then we can skip initialization.
 Otherwise if do array size not plus 1, we need to initialize first row and first column in 2 for loops by setting equal positions to 1.
 Can compress to 1-D dp array, iterate j from right to left if compress.

+### 1143 Longest Common Subsequence
+2-D DP array.
+DP matrix and initialization, iteration setup same as 718.
+DP array means longest common subsequence ends at position i, j.
+Since LCS doesn't reset when i-1 and j-1 are different, we can simply return dp[-1][-1].
+If characters are the same, dp[i][j] = dp[i - 1][j - 1], otherwise, it's max(dp[i - 1][j], dp[i][j - 1]).

+### 1035 Uncrossed Lines
+Same as 1143.
+Find longest common sequence ensures no cross.

+### 53 Maximum Subarray
+For the dp version of this problem, dp[i] means maximum subarray that **ends exactly at** position i.
+Therefore, there are only two ways to get dp[i], which are previous sum plus nums[i] or nums[i] itself, and the transfer function is max(dp[i - 1] + nums[i], nums[i]).
+We need to return the max(dp) because maximum subarray doesn't necessarily ends that last position.

+### 392 Is Subsequence
+This problem is easy to do with two pointers.
+For DP version of this problem, we are essentially finding if the length of longest common subsequence equals to the length of s.
+Then same as 1143.